We have a problem …

 EVM is an approach that allows a supplier to get paid as it accumulates expenses, whether or not the supplier has delivered real value to the customer.
 When it is used, it leaves an option for not limiting work in progress, and so agile organizations (often governments) specifying EVM must also include protections to ensure frequent delivery and value testing.

 This pattern is the third in a series of five Agile Base Patterns.
-The first two patterns are Measure Economic Progress and Proactively Experiment to Improve.
+The first two patterns are Measure Progress with Leading Indicators and Proactively Experiment to Improve.
 The fourth is Embrace Collective Responsibility.
 You might be wondering about the fifth.
 Subscribe below to be notified when new posts go live.